 9. King’s Disease (2020)

 The unexpected collaboration between Nas and producer, Hit-Boy was the pairing that we didn’t know we needed until we heard it.
-Hit-Boy provides a modern sound with a vintage feeling to the production, suitable for a rapper like Nas.
+Hit-Boy provides a modern sound with a vintage feeling to his production, which is suitable for a rapper like Nas.
 The chemistry between the two is transparent throughout the album and shows Nas tapping in more with the newer generation, with features from Big Sean, Don Toliver and even Fivio Foreign.
 Fivio and Nas link with A$AP Ferg for the summer smash “Spicy” to bridge the gap between the different generations of New York artists while Big Sean & Don Toliver provide Nas another dose of contemporary hip-hop with “Replace Me.”

-The album isn’t just Nas stepping out of his comfort zone as songs such as the nostalgic “Car #85” and the all-star Firm reunion “Full Circle” are included to show that Nas isn’t fully changing up anytime soon.
+The album isn’t just Nas stepping out of his comfort zone as songs such as the nostalgic “Car #85” and the all-star Firm reunion “Full Circle” are included to show that he isn’t fully changing up anytime soon.
 The 38-minute album was a great 2020 standout and one of Nas’ more successful attempts at embracing the modern wave of hip-hop.

 Best tracks: “Full Circle”, “All Bad”, “The Cure”, “Car #85”